 Eastern Ontario is an amazing place to live and raise a family.
 The region is full of culture, vibrance, and economic prosperity.
 To help you decide if the eastern Ontario region is a place you’d like to relocate to, we’ve compiled a list of the benefits of the towns in the Kawartha area and what they have to offer job seekers.

 In 2018, Salt, Fat, Acid, Heat aired on Netflix.
 If you haven’t seen the show yet, Salt, Fat, Acid, Heat is a four-episode documentary miniseries hosted by Samin Nosrat, a chef and writer of a regular food column for The New York Times.
 The show takes a loving view of the process of making food, broken down into its simplest tenets: salt, fat, acid, and heat.

 You know that your business is interesting.
 You love how your product is made, the care and craftsmanship throughout the entire manufacturing process.
 You have employees who love knowing they’ve made great food that feeds the whole province.
 But you don’t just like making food that feeds people: you demand quality.
-There’s a long tradition of passionate food makers from Ontario; passion for your product is a subject you could talk about for hours to whoever will listen.
+There’s a long tradition of passionate food makers from eastern Ontario; passion for your product is a subject you could talk about for hours to whoever will listen.

 If you're close to finishing your education, you're likely wondering what career you'd like to have once you're done.
 In the next 5 years, Baby Boomers will be leaving the workforce and the manufacturing sector is looking for skilled workers to take their place.

 Inbound marketing is a technique for drawing people to products and services through easily searchable and enticingly relevant online content.
 Inbound marketing aims to create valuable experiences for your target audience, that have a positive impact on people and your business.